PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 What about those pesky callbacks?
 They're difficult for beginners to grasp and they're a bit of a pain in the ass to deal with.
 The way PySimpleGUI got around events was to utilize ***a "message passing" architecture*** instead.

-Instead of a user function being called when there's some event, instead the information is "passed" to the user when they call the function `Window.read()`
+Instead of a user function being called when there's some event, the information is "passed" to the user when they call the function `Window.read()`

 ***Everything*** is returned through this `Window.read` call.
 Of course the underlying GUI frameworks still perform callbacks, but they all happen inside of PySimpleGUI where they are turned into messages to pass to you.

 All of the boilerplate code, the event handling, widget creation, frames containing widgets, etc, are **exactly the same** objects and calls that you would be writing if you wrote directly in tkinter, Qt, etc.  With all of this code out of the way and done for you, that leaves you with the task of doing something useful with the information the user entered.
-THAT, after all, is the goal here.... getting user information and acting on it.
+THAT, after all, is the goal here - getting user information and acting on it.

 The full complement of Widgets are available to you via PySimpleGUI Elements.
 And those widgets are presented to you in a unique and fun way.

-If you wish to learn more about the Architecture of PySimpleGUI, take a look at the [Architecture document located on ReadTheDocs](https://pysimplegui.readthedocs.io/en/latest/architecture/).
+If you would like to learn more about the Architecture of PySimpleGUI, take a look at the [Architecture document located on ReadTheDocs](https://pysimplegui.readthedocs.io/en/latest/architecture/).

 ### The Result

-A GUI that's appealing to a broad audience that is highly customizable, easy to program, and is solid with few bugs and rarely crashes (99% of the time it's some other error that causes a crash).
+A GUI that's appealing to a broad audience, that is highly customizable, easy to program, and is solid with few bugs and rarely crashes (99% of the time it's some other error that causes a crash).

 PySimpleGUI is becoming more and more popular.
 The number of installs and the number of successes grows daily.
 Pip installs have exceeded 350,000 in the first year of existence.
 Over 300 people a day visit the GitHub and the project has 1,800 stars (thank you awesome users!)